cooldevil007/Restaurant-Finder/README.md

   ```
     API_KEY = ""
   ```
- **Note:** Skill will send Account linking card to your Alexa app if you have not granted location permission.
+ **Note:** Skill will send Account linking card to your Alexa app if location permission not granted.

 ### API documentation & Resources